Table of contents

 But a new normal is coming for banking, and lending in particular.
 We’ll soon see a more nimble, user-friendly environment, where viable small businesses can get the financing they need in relative ease.

 Defacto is proud to partner with banks, fintechs, and non-finance platforms to build lending into core business systems.
-See how we do it and work with us towards a better future for SMEs.
+See how we do it and work with us towards a better future for SMBs.

 Get access to instant pay-as-you-go financing to cover stock, marketing, and B2B receivables to grow on your own terms.